You can access the PMM web interface using the IP address of the host

 SHOW CREATE TABLE,

-The Configure Query Analytics button located next to the list of database instances opens a page with settings, status, and log for the selected database instance.
+The Settings button opens a separate page with settings, status, and log for the selected database instance.

 The Log tab contains the latest version of the monitored log, such as slow log.
 At the top of this tab, you may notice when exactly the snapshot was taken.

 The PMM System Summary dashboard shows detailed infromation about the selected host (the value of the Host field) and the database server deployed on this host.

 The System Summary section contains details about the platform while the Database Summary offers detailed statistics about the database server.